 3) I added sweet peas which add a touch of sweetness and perfectly compliment just about any pasta dish.
 Sweet peas went perfectly with the creamy cauliflower sauce!

 What can I say about the result of this endeavor?
 I simply love cauliflower in mashed form!
 With the addition of a little bit of heavy cream, Parmesan cheese, shallots, garlic, and sweet peas, this dish becomes a pure vegetarian heaven!
 I literally could not stop eating it.
-Right now, my head is full of many other variations I’d love to try with the cauliflower sauce in place of alfredo, but for now, please enjoy this recipe!
+Right now, my head is full of many other variations I’d love to try with the cauliflower sauce in place of alfredo, but for now, please enjoy this healthy fettuccine alfredo with cauliflower sauce and peas.

 - 1 tablespoon butter